AMReX-Astro/Castro/docs_new/source/AMR.rst

 at the same timestep, could do so – and some codes, like FLASH, actually do this, where no new-time source terms are computed on any level until the hydrodynamic update has been fully completed and the coarse-fine mismatches corrected.
-But in  we cannot do this; in general we assume the ability to subcycle, so the architecture is set up to always calculate the new-time source terms on a given level immediately after the hydrodynamic update on that level.
+But in Castro we cannot do this; in general we assume the ability to subcycle, so the architecture is set up to always calculate the new-time source terms on a given level immediately after the hydrodynamic update on that level.
 Hence on the